Skip to article frontmatterSkip to article content

 _index

 Scalar fixed-length UTF-8 string.
-The name of the column dataset, or index dataset, that supplies the canonical row labels for this table (for example, "row_id").
-Matches Anndata’s _index.
-Consumers treat _index as a hint that a particular dataset under the group is “the” row index.
+The dataset name of the column that supplies the primary row labels for this table (for example, "row_id").
+The name is borrowed from Anndata’s _index.
+When both INDEX_COLUMNS and _index are present, _index MUST equal the dataset name of the column referenced by INDEX_COLUMNS[0].

 units_vocabulary